AgnostiqHQ/covalent/doc/source/concepts/basics.md

 2. Reusing previously executed results as much as possible.
 3. Re-executing the workflow with different set of arguments.

+Furthermore, redispatching does not rely on having the lattice object and only having access to the previous dispatch id suffices.
+This is convenient since the script required to initially dispatch a workflow is not required to be able to re-execute the workflow.

 For example, you can redefine {code}`sum_xy` to {code}`weighted_sum_xy` and redispatch the workflow while reusing the previously computed results, with:

 ```python